ezsystems/commerce-documentation/docs/guide/product_description/monitoring_and_control.md

 ## ERP request log

-All communication (request- and response messages), that is sent between shop and ERP system will be recorded and can bee seen here.
+All communication (request- and response messages), that is sent between shop and ERP system is recorded and can be reviewed.

 ![](img/ERPRequest_Log.png)